josephbisch/josephbisch.github.com/_posts/2014-09-01-debconf-wrapup.md

 During the conference I mostly attended talks.
 Then on Wednesday we had the daytrip.
 I went hiking at Multnomah Falls, had lunch at Rooster Rock State Park, and then went to Vista House.

 Later in the conference, Zack and I did some work on debmetrics.
 We looked at the tests, which had some issues.
 I was able to fix most of the issues with the tests while I was there at Debconf.
 We also moved the debmetrics repository under the qa category of repositories.
-Previously it was a private repository.
+Previously it was a personal repository.